-There is consensus that successful aerospace programmes/projects depend on meeting the needs and requirements of the stakeholders/customers.
-When the requirements are for a complex system or for a system that may take many years to be developed, a formal Requirements Management (RM) process is mandatory and justified.
+There is a consensus that successful aerospace programmes/projects depend on meeting the needs and requirements of the stakeholders/customers.
+When the requirements are for a complex system or for a system that may take many years to be developed, a formal requirements management (RM) process is mandatory and justified.

-Requirements Management concerns the collection, analysis, and validation of requirements with all the communications and negotiations inherent in working with people.
+Requirements management concerns the collection, analysis, and validation of requirements with all the communications and negotiations inherent in working with people.

-This International Standard will help to clarify and enhance current practices to improve Programme Management.
-It is intended to be used by space programmes when establishing, performing, or evaluating Requirements Management processes in the space sector.
+This document will help to clarify and enhance current practices to improve programme management.
+It is intended to be used by space programmes when establishing, performing, or evaluating requirements management processes in the space sector.

-This International Standard describes Requirements Management functions and principles and defines a common Requirements Management terminology for use with any product line.
+This document describes requirements management functions and principles and defines a common requirements management terminology for use with any product line.

-Requirements Management is an integral element of any programme, but, in space, it is particularly important due to
+Requirements management is an integral element of any programme, but, in space, it is particularly important due to